More about: 10 Things to Do in New York City in the Fall

 There are also tours of High Line Park where a local guide organizes the best walks and takes you to its privileged viewpoint.

-3. Venture into the Brooklyn Botanic Garden
+3. Explore the Brooklyn Botanic Garden

-- The Shakespeare garden: it has dozens of poisonous species taken from the palace intrigues of the writer's work.
+- The Shakespeare Garden: it has dozens of poisonous species taken from the palace intrigues of the writer's work.

-4. Experience the real Halloween in New York
+4. Experience authentic Halloween in New York

 Night of the 1000 Jack O'Lanterns